BrooksLabUCSC/flair/docs/source/modules.rst

 ``flair`` is a wrapper script with modules for running various processing scripts located in ``src/flair``.
-Modules are assumed to be run in order (align, correct, collapse), but the user can forgo the wrapper if a more custom build is desired.
+Modules are assumed to be run in order (align, correct, collapse), but you can forgo the wrapper if a more custom build is desired.

 .. _align-label: